kurt-rhee/kurt-rhee.github.io/_posts/2024-06-18-rust-for-scientific-software-development.md

  * **General Purpose Languages**:  Java, C#, Go
  * **Systems Languages**: C, C++, Rust

- As you go "closer to the metal" from scripting languages to general purpose languages, to systems languages, the more software development knowledge you must obtain to be productive.
+ As you get "closer to the metal" from scripting languages to general purpose languages, to systems languages, the more software development knowledge you must obtain to be productive.
 Scripting languages abstract away concepts like "types" and you don't even really need to know much about things like "classes".
 General purpose languages abstract away memory management techniques and concepts such as the "heap" and the "stack".
-Systems languages give you near full control of the computer, and with that the opportunity to create truly fast software.
+Systems languages give you even more control over the computer, and with that the opportunity to create truly fast software.
 But with great power comes great responsibility.
 Historically, software developers have wielded this power clumsily, creating security holes and very hard to fix bugs in programs written using systems programming languages.

  Systems programming languages have long been out of reach for scientific subject matter experts for this reason.
-If professional software developers have historically not been able to use these languages correctly, how would domain programmers who must split their attention between their particular domain and software development do so?
+If professional software developers have historically not been able to use these languages correctly, how would domain programmers (who must split their attention between their particular domain and software development) do so?

 # Rust

 ## Speed Comparison

 Rust I believe, brings the dream of systems software development closer than ever to attainability for subject matter experts.
 At a high level, Rust's compiler reads through your code and ensures that no memory management errors have been introduced.
 I like to think of the language as a sort of jet engine with training wheels attached.
 The training wheels help you to program with confidence while piloting one of the fastest programming languages available to modern developers.

 For example, here is a time trial of the NREL 2008 solar position algorithm written in Rust vs calling pvlib python for 1 year of hourly data on my computer.

 #### Rust calling into a custom nrel_2008 function
 ```
 let (azimuth_series, zenith_series) = match model {
     SolarPositionModel::NREL2008 => inputs
         .map(|(time_step, t_amb)| {
             nrel_2008(time_step, latitude, longitude, elevation, &pressure, t_amb)
         })
         .collect(),
     SolarPositionModel::FutureModel => {
         panic!("No solar position model exists for this model choice yet, please use NREL2008")
     }
 };
 ```

 #### Python calling into pvlib